-While the Ghatkopar and Shivaji Park pools lack doctors, ambulances and even enough lifeguards, those in Mulund and Andheri have all these facilities and more, since they are the only ones to be run by a special BMC trust
+While the Ghatkopar, Shivaji Park pools lack doctors, ambulances and enough lifeguards, those in Mulund and Andheri have all these facilities, since they are run by a special BMC trust

 It turns out that the two swimming pools in the city, where two deaths have taken place in as many years, are victims of step-motherly treatment by the BMC.
 The civic body has six swimming pools in the city, of which one, in Chembur, is undergoing renovation.

 Doctors, stretchers and the ambulance at the Andheri pool

 Of the remaining five, only two pools in Andheri and in Mulund have proper facilities, including lifeguards, ambulances and doctors, while the other three lack them.
 Is it a coincidence, then, that the two deaths, including that of 21-year-old Kanchan Rode this month, took place in two of the remaining three pools?